Human capital

 It comprises two subprogrammes:

-• PM (Project Management) for heads of capital construction PMOs.
-Its participants were 47 managers of the Group companies.
+PM (Project Management) for heads of capital construction PMOs.
+Its participants were 47 managers

 The subprogramme includes six modules covering the entire investment project life cycle with a focus on engineering competencies and soft skills in HR and contractor management.
 The subprogramme spans 2020—2021 and features guidance from the leading Russian and international experts.
-Its participants study global trends, practices and advanced tools in project management, such as value engineering, planning and technical support of material and equipment supplies, construction quality control and planning, cost engineering, and risk and contract management.
+Its participants study global trends, practices and advanced tools in project management, such as value engineering, planning and technical support of material and equipment supplies, construction quality control and planning, cost engineering, and risk and contract management. - Professional subprogramme for line managers and experts involved in capital construction projects.
+The subprogramme comprises eight modules seeking to upskill employees in different functional areas.
+In 2020, it was completed by 114 employees of capital construction PMOs.

 We will be working to implement an ambitious capital construction programme in 2020—2030.
 To achieve this goal, we need qualified managers capable of initiating projects and achieving success at every stage of their life cycle in line with corporate objectives, and top-notch engineers able to find their own solutions to challenges arising in the course of capital construction